 What is the difference between the levels of ski courses?

-The ski courses are described briefly on the Courses/dates page; once you have covered the essential ideas in Level 1, the difference between the courses then becomes a question of degree rather than of kind.
-It is important therefore to appreciate that the basic technical concepts never change; in the scheme of things,these ideas are adapted and refined as the skier progresses and different situations are encountered,but the message never varies.
+The ski courses are described briefly on the Courses/dates page.
+Once you have covered the essential ideas in Level 1, the difference between the courses then becomes a question of degree rather than of kind.
+It is important to appreciate that from the most basic to the very highest levels of skiing, fundamental technical concepts never change; in the scheme of things,these ideas are adapted and refined as the skier progresses and different situations are encountered,but the message stays the same.
 There is a natural overlap between Levels 1 and 2 and Level 2 at the top end can merge into Advanced.
 Our Advanced skiers represent a broad but accomplished category, with their own elite which you have to be invited to join.
-If in doubt about your level of skiing, just ask.
+If in doubt about your level of skiing, please don't hesitate to contact us.

 Where should I book accomodation for the ski course?

 You should book accommodation in Tignes le Lac (the centre) or Le Lavachet.
 Val Claret or the lower villages are not convenient for the course meeting places,unless you are prepared to take the bus or drive to le Lac or Lavachet, where the ski courses meeting points are.
-And the weather can be bad enough to close the link road.
+And the weather can be bad enough to close the link road, as happened frequently last Winter,delaying the start of the day's lesson.
 There are dozens of websites devoted to where to stay and Lavachet is slightly less expensive than le Lac , so go Googling!
 We have some suggestions on the Bookings page, but we dont handle any accommodation/travel arrangements ourselves.

 Are there any evening meetings ?